bharathbolla/EIP4/README.md

 Non-trainable params: 212

 ## Startegy-2
 This time I scheduled learning rate and was able to aacheive 99.38 test accuracy.
-Validation accuracy reached ..994 at least six times.
+Validation accuracy reached 0.994 at least six times in the 20 epochs.

-Logs of 20 Epocs agter scheduling learning rate
+Logs of 20 Epocs after scheduling learning rate
 Train on 60000 samples, validate on 10000 samples Epoch 1/20